Skip to main content

 from = FROM _ dataSource

-Here dataSource is the database name against which the query is to run.
-Use AS to give the database an alias you can use within the query.
-To use the current database, without specifying a name, use _ as the datasource.
+Here dataSource is the collection name against which the query is to run.
+Use AS to give the collection an alias you can use within the query.
+To use the default collection, without specifying a name, use _ as the data source.

 Example